macbookandrew/unserialize.dev/readme.md

 ---

-Created for use with this [Alfred custom search](alfred://customsearch/Unserialize/uns/utf8/nospace/http%3A%2F%2Funserialize.dev%3Finput%3D%7Bquery%7D).
+Created for use with this [Alfred custom search](alfred://customsearch/Unserialize/uns/utf8/nospace/http%3A%2F%2Funserialize.dev%3Finput%3D%7Bquery%7D) (note that if your serialized string is longer than 4,000 characters, it may cause a 414 “Request Too Long” error).